-With a turkey limited-entry permit, you can hunt only the region listed on your permit from April 14-26, 2018.
+With a turkey limited-entry permit, you can hunt only the region listed on your permit from April 13-25, 2019.
 And, if you don't harvest a turkey during the limited-entry season, you may participate in the spring general-season youth hunt and the spring general season.
+Once the general-season hunts begin, you may hunt in the statewide general-season area.